manojn0010/E-Commerce-Marketplace-Analysis/README.md

 Using SQL for data extraction and KPI computation, the analysis focuses on key marketplace metrics such as Gross Merchandise Value (GMV), Average Order Value (AOV), and regional performance indicators.
 These analytical results are integrated into an interactive dashboard that allows users to dynamically filter product categories and examine top-performing states based on customer ratings and revenue contribution.

+Additionally, a Power BI performance dashboard was developed to provide a more business-oriented, interactive view of marketplace performance.
+The dashboard highlights order trends, revenue distribution, customer metrics, and regional insights with slicers for dynamic exploration.

 ### Tools used
 **SQL:** MySQL
 **Visualization:** R **and** Power BI for Performance Dashboard